Yep, it’s mine. I bought it a few years ago after deciding that I really liked the marketing message of Spring Insight building your third website.

 Platform matters (a lot)– Our first website was on a proprietary platform that was created by the firm that launched our site.
 While I could make content updates on my own, I had to go back to them for any meaningful updates.
 Plus, the site didn’t play well with the vast array of plugins that open source platforms such as WordPress use.
 Having a website built on WordPress makes updating much easier.
 I can change the layout and tweak the content any time keeping what works and changing what doesn’t.

 Know when to make small changes and when to do a total overhaul – Our clients are always more comfortable making incremental changes to their websites.
 This makes a lot of sense (just think of your friends’ outrage when Facebook changes the layout of the newsfeed).
 There are advantages to doing things gradually, for example, you can better test the changes you make.
 But, at some point, tweaks just aren’t going to do it.
 It is really time to rethink.
-Here is more on how to know when it is time to completely rethink your site.
+If you’d like to know more on how to know when it is time to completely rethink your site, we wrote another blog on just that topic.

 Find a web team you can trust – The Internet is a lot like fashion; it’s constantly changing and keeping up with the trends could be a fulltime job (Oh wait…that kind of sounds like my fulltime job).
 Just like your wardrobe, your website needs an update every so often if you want it to function well.
 A good web team will not simply go through your site’s existing code, editing and deleting broken bits, which takes hours that you are paying for.
 She will also consider the big picture and make suggestions about features that will make your website work better.
 Sometimes when adding a new fancy feature, it’s cost effective to simply start from scratch.
 So finding a web strategy team you trust is key.